WHAT TO SEE ON A ONE-WEEK TOUR OF IRELAND

 For the first option, you could travel through the striking region where you’ll find a mixture of landscapes from mountains to white sand beaches, tranquil lakes and heathlands.
 You could spend some time exploring the fjord of Killary harbour before visiting Kylemore Abbey and its Victorian Walled Garden.

 To discover Gaelic culture and spend a leisurely seaside day, opt for the boat trip to the windswept Aran Islands.

 Spend another night in the Galway area.

 Day 4 - The Cliffs of Moher

 Today you’ll see some of Ireland’s most famous landscapes.
 But first, start the day at Dunguaire Castle.
-It is one of Ireland’s most photographed castles thanks to its location along the Galway Bay.
+It is one of the best castles in Ireland to visit thanks to its location along the Galway Bay.
 You’ll then drive through the spectacular and lunar-like Burren.